 At the beginning of 1940 the Germany army had a stock of about 120,000 trucks.
-From the new production of the automotive industry monthly only 1,000 pieces where be available, which under normal conditions could not even be replaced the wear, in order not to speak of the losses, which were to be expected in the upcoming military operations.
+From the new production of the automotive industry monthly only 1,000 pieces were to be available, which under normal conditions could not even be replaced to the wear and tear, in order not to speak of the losses, which were to be expected in the upcoming military operations.

 - Opel Blitz (S / A)

 As S-types the respective standard versions were designated, while the otherwise identical A-types had four-wheel drive.
 The S types had the for Four-wheel drive necessary engine parts and could be retrofitted without any particular difficulty, which in practice apparently rarely or never been executed.

 While the production of motorcycles and passenger cars was considerably limited, the Germans tried to keep the manufacturing of the much-needed trucks at least to prewar numbers – despite partial utilization of the capacity for other war products.
 In 1938, 88,000 trucks have been built, which went to 26% to the Wehrmacht.
 1939 it reached 102,000 pieces, the highest production, whereas it then until 1943 was about 70,000 to 80,000 units a year.
 Of those, 80% went to the armed forces and 20% of the war economy.